Chapter 16

 Request for a Leave of One Year or Less

 Ordinarily, a leave of absence is granted for a maximum of one year.
-However, under appropriate circumstances, a leave may be extended up to one additional year.
-An extension requires the affirmative recommendation of the department head and the dean and then is submitted to the Academic Personnel Office.
-The request for an extension is forwarded to the Provost/Vice Chancellor for Academic Affairs for final approval.
+However, under appropriate circumstances, a leave may be extended.
+An extension requires the affirmative recommendation of the department chair and the dean.
+If a leave extension is forwarded to APO, indicate the dates of the initial leave on the Leave of Absence form.

 Effective With Notification Regarding Failure to Return